shinsenter/php/README.md

 ## Adding PHP Extensions

-Use the `phpaddmod` helper to install extensions easily.
+Use the `phpaddmod` helper to install and configure extensions in one step - no need for `docker-php-ext-install` or manual php.ini edits.

-You do not need to use `docker-php-ext-install` or manually edit php.ini — `phpaddmod` installs and configures extensions for you.

 Example Dockerfile: